Fashion brands bring hand-washing but little else to India's garment workers, say critics

 "ETI has not been able to leverage any benefits for the workers from either the brands or the factories, both of whom are members of the alliance," said a trade union official who requested anonymity.

-The ETI denies the claims and says progress has been made in Tamil Nadu through community programmes and peer groups at factories and mills that discuss rights beyond hygiene.
+The ETI denies the claims and says progress has been made in Tamil Nadu through community programs and peer groups at factories and mills that discuss rights beyond hygiene.

 The region, often dubbed the "Textile Valley of India" - where 400,000 women work in around 2,000 spinning mills and factories - supplies to various European and American retailers.